 Late Lt.
 Col. Sir Nilkanth Shriram Jatar, CIE, DSO (and bar), from the IMS (Indian Medical Service) was the son of Shriram Bhikaji Jatar and was born at Pune on 26 May 1887.
 He was also known as Bhausaheb.

-Bhausaheb was awarded the Distinguished Service Order [(DSO), equivalent to the Indian Mahavir Chakra (MVC)] in 1917 and was Mentioned in British Despatches several times in Mesopotamia as a member of General Townsend’s Army.
+Bhausaheb was a highly decorated officer.
+One of these awards was the Distinguished Service Order [(DSO), equivalent to the Indian Mahavir Chakra (MVC), in 1917, and was Mentioned in British Despatches several times.
+Bhausaheb got this in Mesopotamia as a member of General Townsend’s Army.
 The reference to this is in the British Medical Journal.
 (BMJ) and it says:

 THE following awards are announced for distinguished service in the field with the Waziristan Force, India: